warrayquipsome/Chillax/Docs/FAQs.md

 * We have already mentioned how you can import a custom font and use it [here](#how-to-changeuse-another-fonts).

-* Now use the below css snippet by @LofiTurtle
+* Now use the below css snippet by @LofiTurtle:
   ```css
       /* Reset groupchat name font */
       .input__321f5 {